top of page

 Mailbox Peak

-If you don't mind a drive, then you must check out the Artist point area.
+If you don't mind a drive, then you MUST check out the Artist Point area.
 Ptaramigan Ridge is long, but wide open and stunning.
 It's my favorite area in WA.
-I also love Maple Falls loop, the Enchantments thru hike (Colchuck lake), Cape Flattery, Dog Mountain on the Columbia River gorge, and Lake Valhalla.
+I also love Maple Falls loop, the Enchantments through hike (Colchuck lake), Cape Flattery, Dog Mountain on the Columbia River gorge, and Lake Valhalla.

 3. Get yourself into the Water